Boris Johnson urges Privileges Committee to publish ‘nonsense’ report

 Boris Johnson has urged the Commons Privileges Committee to publish its report on whether he lied to Parliament over partygate and “let the world judge their nonsense”.

-In a statement on Tuesday, the former prime minister lashed out at the panel’s “absurdly unfair rules” which he said prevented him from criticising its findings and vowed to make his “views clear” when the findings are released.
+In a statement on Tuesday, the former prime minister lashed out at the panel’s “absurdly unfair rules”, which he said prevented him from criticising its findings, and vowed to make his “views clear” when they are released.

 It came after the committee said Mr Johnson had made last-minute representations ahead of the release of its report, which is expected to find that he deliberately misled MPs with his assurances that lockdown rules were followed in Downing Street.